pelithne/AKS_Baseline_Deepdive/03-Deploy-infrastructure.md

 az aks create --resource-group $SPOKE_RG --node-count 2 --vnet-subnet-id $AKS_SUBNET_SCOPE --name $AKS_CLUSTER_NAME-${STUDENT_NAME} --enable-private-cluster --outbound-type userDefinedRouting --enable-oidc-issuer --enable-workload-identity --generate-ssh-keys --assign-identity $IDENTITY_ID --network-plugin azure --network-policy azure --disable-public-fqdn --zones 1 2 3
 ````

+> [!Note]
-> **_!
-Note:_** A private AKS cluster has its Kubernetes API endpoint isolated from public access, allowing access only within the same virtual network.
+> A private AKS cluster has its Kubernetes API endpoint isolated from public access, allowing access only within the same virtual network.
 To communicate with the private AKS cluster from a jumpbox in a different virtual network, a virtual network link must be created between the two networks for DNS resolution.
 This will be covered in the next section.

 9) An additional nodepool will be created to host user workloads.
 Auto-scaling is enabled to allow for automatic scaling out and scaling in based on demand.
 The worker nodes will be distributed across three different zones to ensure higher availability